 You can use these same tools and concepts with your child.
 Replicas, pictures cards and books are the best way to use this, but even when you are at the zoo or the grocery store, the Three Period Lesson can come into play.

-Have fun with language, all the while remembering that you can build both your child's vocabulary and sense of confidence all in the same moment.
+Have fun with language, all the while remembering that you can build your child's vocabulary, love of learning and confidence all in the same moment.